by Rebecca Raney

 During the 2000's, I taught data journalism at the Annenberg School of Journalism at the University of Southern California.
 Freelance credits include essays for Writer's Digest and The Atlantic online.

-I'm still looking for that next great story -- even if it's the story that I'm writing for myself.
+I'm still looking for that next great story.

 Mailing address: 112 Harvard Ave., #134, Claremont, CA 91711